NeoGeo Pocket Color

 A commonly stated reason for the love for the console lies in the high standard of games for the system.

 Whilst the games library was relatively small those that ventured usually found AAA quality titles some of which were quite unique.
-There were games of multiple genres; RPG, action and shooter though there were many One-on-one beat 'em ups and puzzle games.
+There were games of multiple genres: action, sport, RPG and shooters as well as many one-on-one beat 'em ups and puzzlers.

 Reviews at the time were very favourable indeed praising many games for the depth of gameplay even though they were handheld titles.

-All mono games (NGP) work on the colour console and about 98% of the colour software works on the mono console and most have a save feature.
+All mono games (NGP) work on the colour console and about 98% of the colour software works on the mono console with most having a save feature.
 There is no region lock-out so games that are not text intensive can be imported (unless you can read Japanese of course).

 The majority of games on the NGPC were from SNK and they were praised for their superb quality.
-There was original games based upon the big name franchisees such as King Of the Fighters, Metal Slug and Samurai Showdown.
-For these beat em' ups the style of the stick benefitted players with more precise controlling.
+There were original games based upon the big name franchisees such as King of the Fighters, Metal Slug and Samurai Showdown.
+For those beat em' ups, the unique style of the D-Pad benefited players with more precise controls.

 SNK tried to encourage third party developers to make games but few were interested because of the small user base.
-As part of an alliance with Sega, Sonic The Hedgehog: Pocket Adventure was released and the second time Sonic appeared on a non-Sega console.
-This was an original adventure easily the best handheld Sonic game (at the time) and not a straight port of a Mega Drive title though it can be described as a medley of elements from all the Sonic games (mostly Sonic 2).
+As part of an alliance with SEGA, Sonic The Hedgehog: Pocket Adventure was released and marked the second time Sonic appeared on a non-SEGA console.
+It was an original adventure easily the best handheld Sonic game (at the time) and not a straight port of a Mega Drive title though it can be described as a medley of elements from all the Sonic games (mostly Sonic 2).
 Check out the feature to the game for more info.

-Another part of this alliance was the marriage between the NGPC and the Dreamcast via link up.
-Games that featured this option include King of Fighters R-2 (links with King of Fighters '99 Dream Match and King of Fighters Evolution), SNK vs Capcom - Match of the Millennium (links with Capcom vs SNK 2), SNK vs Capcom - Card Fighters' Clash (links with King of Fighters Evolution), SNK vs Capcom - Card Fighters' Clash Expand Edition (links with Capcom vs SNK 2) and Cool Cool Jam (links with Cool Cool Toon).
+Another part of this alliance was the marriage between the NGPC and the Dreamcast console via Link-Up.
+Games that featured this option include King of Fighters R-2 (links with King of Fighters '99 Dream Match and King of Fighters Evolution), SNK vs Capcom: Match of the Millennium (links with Capcom vs SNK 2), SNK vs Capcom: Card Fighters' Clash (links with King of Fighters Evolution), SNK vs Capcom: Card Fighters' Clash Expand Edition (links with Capcom vs SNK 2) and Cool Cool Jam (links with Cool Cool Toon).
 The link (usually) meant that players could build up their characters stats on the portable game and then upload them to the Dreamcast and continue playing.
 Unfortunately very few gamers took advantage of this feature.

 Because of the limited availability some titles were rare and have become highly collectible such as the much lorded tactical (turn based combat) game Faselei! from Sacnoth, one of the most technically impressive games was never released in the US making the European version the only English translation.